 Sonos is one of the most innovative, eye-catching and unique companies on the market that manufactures terrific streaming-audio systems to enjoy any kind of digital music.

-They’ve released several popular devices like the Sonos Play 1, Play 3 and Play 5.
-The most successful one is the Play 5 that prides itself as the company’s most powerful single-speaker.
+They’ve released several popular devices such as the Sonos Play 1, Play 3 and Play 5.
+The most successful one is the Play 5, which prides itself as the company’s most powerful single speaker.

 The Play 3 is the older brother of the Play 1, and the younger brother of the Play 5.
 While the Play 3 is different from both, it offers exceptional features and quality.